 Offset printing is the application of ink(s) to the substrate via a printing plate to a rubber blanket and finally to the substrate

-Commonly known as ‘pressure sensitive’, as the adhesive becomes active when pressure is applied. there are two types of adhesive, permanent & removable. adhesives may have migratory properties...
+- Commonly known as ‘pressure sensitive’, as the adhesive becomes active when pressure is applied. there are two types of adhesive, permanent & removable. adhesives may have migratory proper...

 Anti-counterfeiting packaging is a measure taken to prevent the imitation and infringement of authentic goods. this guarantees the consumer of the products safety and helps the company minimize lo...

 |board grain direction|

 The orientation of the fibres in the structure of the carton board. the direction of the grain usually runs opposite to the major creases on the carton and can be determined by checking the resist...

 British printing industries federation. a uk trade association representing the interest of the carton sector to governments and associated agencies, and pro-actively communicating carton board`s ...

 A colour management standard implemented by the british printing industries federation.

 Consists of six dots, positioned like the figure“six” on a dice, in two parallel vertical lines of three dots each.

 The use of a computer system to assist in the design process of product packaging.